-Grading System Grade Definition High Distinction Complete and comprehensive understanding of the unit content (outstanding performance) Development of relevant skills to an outstanding level Code: HD Demonstration of an extremely high level of interpretive and analytical Mark range: 80% - 100% ability and intellectual initiative Excellent achievement of all major and minor objectives of the unit Distinction Very high level of understanding of the unit content (very high level of performance) Development of relevant skills to a very high level Code: D Demonstration of a very high level of interpretive and analytical ability and Mark range: 70% - 79% intellectual initiative Comprehensive achievement of all major and minor objectives of the unit Credit High level of understanding of the unit content (high level of performance) Development of relevant skills to a high level Code: C Demonstration of a high level of interpretive and analytical ability and Mark range: 60% - 69% intellectual initiative Analytical ability and achievement of all major objectives of the unit, with some minor objectives not fully achieved.
-Pass Adequate understanding of most of the basic unit content (competent level of performance) Development of relevant skills to a satisfactory level Code: P Adequate interpretive and analytical ability Mark range: 50% - 59% Achievement of all major objectives of the unit, with some minor objectives not achieved.
+Grading System Grade Definition High Distinction Complete and comprehensive understanding of the unit content (outstanding performance) Development of relevant skills to an outstanding level Code: HD • Demonstration of an extremely high level of interpretive and analytical Mark range: 80% - 100% ability and intellectual initiative • Excellent achievement of all major and minor objectives of the unit Distinction Very high level of understanding of the unit content (very high level of performance) Development of relevant skills to a very high level Code: D • Demonstration of a very high level of interpretive and analytical ability and Mark range: 70% - 79% intellectual initiative • Comprehensive achievement of all major and minor objectives of the unit Credit High level of understanding of the unit content (high level of performance) Development of relevant skills to a high level Code: C Demonstration of a high level of interpretive and analytical ability and Mark range: 60% - 69% intellectual initiative • Analytical ability and achievement of all major objectives of the unit, with some minor objectives not fully achieved.
+Pass Adequate understanding of most of the basic unit content (competent level of performance) Development of relevant skills to a satisfactory level Code: P Adequate interpretive and analytical ability Mark range: 50% - 59% Achievement of all major objectives of the unit, with some minor objectives - not achieved.
 Pass Grade Only Meets the established learning outcomes and professional standards (if Code: PGO relevant) for the unit of study or professional practice placement.
 No higher grading is available for an assessment.
 Fail Grade Only Fails the established learning outcomes and professional standards (if Code: NGO relevant) for the unit of study or professional practice placement.
-Fail Inadequate understanding of the basic unit content (unsatisfactory performance) Failure to develop relevant skills Code: N Insufficient evidence of interpretive and analytical ability Mark range: 0 - 49% Failure to achieve some or all major and minor objectives of the unit Fail Hurdle Fails to meet the unit mandatory hurdle requirements Code: NH Fail - No Assessment Submitted Did not present any work for assessment, to be considered as failure.
-Code: NS Advanced Standing Credit has been granted for the unit of study following an application for Code: AS Advanced Standing.
+Fail Inadequate understanding of the basic unit content (unsatisfactory performance) Failure to develop relevant skills Code: N Insufficient evidence of interpretive and analytical ability Mark range: 0 - 49% Failure to achieve some or all major and minor objectives of the unit Fail Hurdle Fails to meet the unit mandatory hurdle requirements Code: NH a rais to meet the unit manuatory nurule requirements Fail - No Assessment Submitted Did not present any work for assessment, to be considered as failure.
+Code: NS • Did not present any work for assessment, to be considered as failure.
+Advanced Standing Credit has been granted for the unit of study following an application for Code: AS Advanced Standing.
 Result Withheld A final grade is yet to be awarded for the unit, as the student has been given Code: RW an additional or alternate opportunity to pass the assessment.
-Withdraw with Academic Penalty Applies to a student who withdraws from a course after the last day to

-Code: WWP withdraw without academic penalty Withdraw without Academic Penalty • Applies to a student who withdraws from a course after the Census Date but Code: WOP before the date to withdraw without academic penalty Withdraw • Applies to a student who has withdrawn from a course before the Census Code: W Date
+Withdraw with Academic Penalty Applies to a student who withdraws from a course after the last day to Code: WWP withdraw without academic penalty Withdraw without Academic Penalty Applies to a student who withdraws from a course after the Census Date but Code: WOP Applies to a student who withdraws from a course after the census bate but before the date to withdraw without academic penalty Withdraw Applies to a student who has withdrawn from a course before the Census Applies to a student who has withdrawn from a course before the census Date Code: W